On this page:

 Q: What may be included in the appendix of a fellowship application?

-A: Information regarding what may or may not be included in the Appendix can be found at http://grants.nih.gov/grants/guide/notice-files/NOT-OD-10-077.html
+A: Information regarding what may or may not be included in the appendix can be found here: Updated Appendix Policy Eliminates Clinical Trial-Related Materials for NIH/AHRQ/NIOSH Applications Submitted to Due Dates on or After January 25, 2018.

 Q: Can a fellowship application request funds to cover interpretive services for a deaf or hard-of-hearing applicant?

-A: Interpretive services are commonly requested as reasonable accommodations for a disability, as defined by the Americans for Disabilities Act, by deaf and hard-of-hearing fellowship applicant when needed to facilitate the research training experience.
-Applicants who require these and other reasonable accommodations to their disabilities should include several paragraphs in the application establishing and documenting the disability as well as justifying a specific supplemental budgetary request for reasonable accommodations.
+A: Interpretive services are commonly requested as reasonable accommodations (as defined by the Americans with Disabilities Act) by deaf and hard-of-hearing fellowship applicants when needed to facilitate the research training experience.
+Applicants who require these and/or other reasonable accommodations should include several paragraphs in the application establishing and documenting the disability as well as justifying a specific supplemental budgetary request for reasonable accommodations.

 Q: I am a doctoral student in the communication disorders and seek a predoctoral fellowship (F31) award.
 Can an F31 be initiated before advancing to candidacy?